beartype/beartype/README.rst

 -----

-If you're feeling the quality assurance and want to celebrate, consider signaling that you're now publicly bear-ified:
+If you're feeling the quality assurance and want to celebrate, consider signaling that you're now publicly *bear-*\ ified:

   YummySoft is now |bear-ified|!

-This magic and more can be all yours with:
+All this magic and possibly more can be yours with:

 * **Markdown**: